 Any professional who works with children and parents and wishes to expand his or her toolkit.

-Six sessions, Live on Zoom
+Five sessions, each of two hours, Live on Zoom

 * Next dates will be updated soon